AAMedhat/bd-a1/README.md

 # bd-a1
 ASSIGNMENT REQUIREMENTS:
 - Start by creating a directory on your local machine named bd-a1/.
-- Download and place the dataset in the bd-a1/ directory .
+- Download and place the dataset in the bd-a1/ directory.
 - Inside the bd-a1/ directory, create a Dockerfile.
 - Specify the base image as Ubuntu.
 - Install the following packages in the Dockerfile: Python3, Pandas, Numpy,